-All college employees are required to do harassment prevention training.
-You will receive an email for the required online training from "@everfi.net" with the subject heading "Whitman College has assigned you training."
-Please complete the training within 30 days and email a copy of your completion certificate to https://example.com/hr@whitman.edu.
-This training generally takes two hours or less to complete; log the time it takes you to complete the training on your timesheet.
+All college employees are required to complete harassment prevention training.
+You will receive an email for the required online training from Vector solutions.
+Please complete the training within 30 days and email a copy of your completion certificate to hr@whitman.edu.
+This training generally takes an hour to complete; log the time it takes you to complete the training on your timesheet.